Crocoblock/jetformbuilder/README.md

 # ChangeLog

+## 3.3.2
+* FIX: Use macros in Send Email when verifying a submission or processing a gateway.
+* FIX: Apply advanced validation for optional field
+* Tweak: Support for old namespaces for Radio, Select, Checkbox classes

 ## 3.3.1
 * ADD: Implementing rich content using the "jet-form-builder/rich-content" filter.
 It supports shortcodes, macros with field names (usually used in action settings) and dynamic preset (JSON-style)